Phoenix

 pic

-You start the game docked in the starport of Balmoral starbase.
-This is situated in the Yank system.
-This is a star that is pretty much in the centre of a number of star clusters that together make up a region of space known as the Peripheries.
-The Yank system along with the adjacent Skord system together make up a neutral region of space controlled by the Kastorian species of aliens.
-You have started here as it is central to the game and also neutral, i.e. relatively safe.
+You start the game landed on a planet in the Agripeta system in the Halo star cluster (called a Periphery).
+The Halo Periphery is geared towards new players.
+The larger factions keep out, giving you the opportunity to learn the game in relatively safety.
 Faster than light travel is possible, i.e. ships can move between stars using engines known as jump drives.
 They move the ship directly from the region of space close to one star to the region of space close to the destination star.
 There is a network of roots that forms the map of the stars.

 Top